google/WebFundamentals/src/content/en/updates/2016/03/web-push-encryption.md

 encryption you can paste them into the verifier and check that you are on the right track.

+Note: Be sure to check out the full documentation including best practices for using [Web Push Notifications](/web/fundamentals/engage-and-retain/push-notifications/)

 {# wf_add_comment_widget #}